 Once you’ve set up the groundwork, you can circulate the air throughout the room.
 This can be done by setting up a quiet fan, facing the bed.
-Alternatively you can move the bed to where there’s a little natural breeze.
-As the air passes over you, the air will cause the moisture to evaporate form the blanket and take the heat with it.
+Alternatively, you can move the bed to where there’s a little natural breeze.
+As the air passes over you, the air will cause the moisture to evaporate from the blanket and take the heat with it.

 3. Avoid Too Much Sunlight

 Believe it or not, your body stores heat from the day, just like any other structure or object.

 Sunlight radiates energy in waves and this penetrates houses, plants and even you!
 Exercising in the heat during the day or even spending the day sunbathing will result in slightly elevated body temperature in the evening.

 For this reason, Egyptians knew not to spend too much time outside during a heat wave.
 Kings especially would make sure to remain in the shade with large sheets blocking the sun.